Eden Valley GI

 Overview

 Eden Valley is Australia’s premier Riesling region, producing wines of exceptional minerality and aging potential from high-altitude vineyards in the ranges above the Barossa Valley floor.
 While technically part of the greater Barossa Zone, Eden Valley’s cooler climate creates a dramatically different wine style—elegant rather than powerful, citrus-focused rather than fruit-forward.
-The region also produces outstanding cool-climate Shiraz that offers an elegant counterpoint to the Barossa’s power, with wines like Henschke Hill of Grace achieving legendary status.
+The region also produces outstanding cool-climate Shiraz that offers an elegant counterpoint to the Barossa’s power, with wines like Henschke Hill of Grace achieving benchmark status.

 Geography & Climate